 Ah, the allure of living a simple life… It’s quite popular, isn’t it?
-There are so many blogs and social media accounts spreading the word about its benefits and how to practice it.
+There are so many blogs and social media accounts spreading the word about its benefits and the ways to live a simple life.

 While being super helpful, most tips are about reducing the clutter in your home, consuming less, or social media detoxing.